quality icon

 Average car insurance cost in Mississippi

-If you live in Mississippi can expect to pay an average of $205 per month for full coverage car insurance – that’s $2,455 per year.
-If you opt for your state’s minimum required coverage, your insurance cost drops to $42 monthly or $510 annually.
+Drivers in Mississippi generally pay an average of $205 per month or $2,455 per year for full coverage car insurance.
+However, if you go with the state’s minimum coverage, your monthly premium could be as low as $42 or $510 per year.
 Just keep in mind that opting for minimum coverage means significantly less protection if you’re in an accident.

 Cheapest car insurance companies in Mississippi